stijn-dejongh/lovecraft_public_domain/raw_converts/tjr.md

   Of the events which took place at the Norton Mine on October 18th and 19th, 1894, I have no desire to speak.
 A sense of duty to science is all that impels me to recall, in these last years of my life, scenes and happenings fraught with a terror doubly acute because I cannot wholly define it.
-But I believe that before I die I should tell what I know of the&mdash;shall I say transition&mdash;of Juan Romero.
+But I believe that before I die I should tell what I know of the--shall I say transition--of Juan Romero.

   My name and origin need not be related to posterity; in fact, I fancy it is better that they should not be, for when a man suddenly migrates to the States or the Colonies, he leaves his past behind him.
 Besides, what I once was is not in the least relevant to my narrative;
 save perhaps the fact that during my service in India I was more at home amongst white-bearded native teachers than amongst my brother-officers.
-I had delved not a little into odd Eastern lore when overtaken by the calamities which brought about my new life in America&rsquo;s vast West&mdash;a life wherein I found it well to accept a name&mdash;my present one&mdash;which is very common and carries no meaning.
+I had delved not a little into odd Eastern lore when overtaken by the calamities which brought about my new life in America's vast West--a life wherein I found it well to accept a name--my present one--which is very common and carries no meaning.

   In the summer and autumn of 1894 I dwelt in the drear expanses of the Cactus